By Kat Sommers•

 Old-fashioned bulbs with a filament are the least energy efficient

-When buying bulbs, look for 'LED'.
+When buying bulbs, look for ‘LED’.
 Like J.R.R.
 Tolkien, light-emitting diodes are better known by their initials.
-Not only do they last much longer than traditional bulbs - sometimes as long as 25 years - but they also get top marks (from A++ to A) on the energy-efficiency scale.
+Not only do they last much longer than traditional bulbs - sometimes as long as 25 years - but they also get top marks on the energy-efficiency scale.

-In fact, if you replaced all the bulbs in a typical home with LEDs, you'd save up to £35 and reduce your carbon footprint by 65kg a year.
+In fact, if you replaced all the bulbs in a typical home with LEDs, you’d save around £30 a year on your energy bill and reduce your carbon footprint by 40kg.
+And swapping just one 50W halogen bulb with an LED can save you around £75 over the bulb’s lifetime.

 Use less water by having showers not baths